 In addition, Waring Jones donated funds to preserve, organize, and store the materials.
-The Waring Jones Reading Room, which houses the works of Jack London and other regional authors, is a special place on campus.

 - First editions of Jack London’s novels